theonetrade/backtest-kit/docs/classes/PersistMemoryUtils.md

 getMemoryStorage: any
 ```

+Memoized factory creating one IPersistMemoryInstance per (signalId, bucketName) pair.

 ### waitForInit

 ```ts
 waitForInit: (signalId: string, bucketName: string, initial: boolean) => Promise<void>
 ```

-Initializes the storage for a given (signalId, bucketName) pair.
+Initializes the memory storage for the given context.
+Skips initialization when `initial` is false (used to gate first-time setup).

 ### readMemoryData